hazelcast/hazelcast-jet/site/docs/api/error-handling.md

-Jobs with mutable state, those with a [processing guarantee](../architecture/fault-tolerance#processing-guarantee-is-a-shared-concern) set, achieve their fault tolerance by periodically saving [recovery snapshots](../architecture/fault-tolerance#distributed-snapshot).
+Jobs with mutable state, those with a [processing guarantee](../architecture/fault-tolerance#processing-guarantee-is-a-shared-concern) set, achieve fault tolerance by periodically saving [recovery snapshots](../architecture/fault-tolerance#distributed-snapshot).
 When such a job fails, not only does its execution stop, but also its snapshots get deleted.
 This makes it impossible to resume it without